RO-Grigorie-Vlad/JS-quiz-app/README.md

 ## Important note

 - Since this is a JS-only application, the data (accounts created, scores on quizes etc.) lives as long as the page does.
-Therefor, **any page refresh will result in the data being lost**.
+Therefor, **any page refresh will result in the data being lost and everything being RESETED**.
+Accounts created, quiz scores (etc.) will be lost.
 - Can't any promises that the Bootstrap 3 css will work for very old browsers.

 ## Future (possible) updates